Open-Tech-Foundation/react-form/website/docs/intro.md

 # React Form

-> Build & Manage the State of Forms in React.
+> Build Forms & Manage Their State in React.

 ## Features